Sales in 2016 is a tricky business. In years past, salespeople had many endless avenues of marketing.

 The fact that you are even reading this as opposed to doing anything else is proof of the above statements.
-Content driven marketing should no longer fall under “jargon” and become a crucial element in the thought process behind any company that isn’t a petrol station, government organisation or current financial giant.
-If there was any doubt, these very entities have too adopted online presences that interact with customers in a meaningful way.
+Content-driven marketing is no longer concerned “jargon”.
+In fact, it has become a crucial element in the strategic marketing process of most brands.
+If there was any doubt, these very entities have too adopted an online presence that interacts with customers in a meaningful way.

 If you are currently unaware of which corporate blogs have been keeping up to date with the times, check out the last blog post on which corporate blogs to follow this year.